Ladder99/ladder99/docs/tasks.md

 ## Clearing up disk space

-docker system prune didn't work? must rm /var/lib/docker
+docker system prune didn't work? must use `rm -r /var/lib/docker`

 it seems to be a bug with devicemapper https://github.com/moby/moby/issues/3182